-During the year ended December 31, 2016, we invested approximately \$325.4 million.
-The new investments consisted of senior loans secured by first liens (\$63.2 million, or 19.5% of the total new investments) or second liens (\$81.8 million, or 25.1% of the total new investments), senior secured notes (\$36.8 million, or 11.3% of the total new investments) and unsecured or subordinated debt securities and equity securities (\$143.6 million, or 44.1% of the total new investments).
-Additionally, we received proceeds from sales, repayments and other exits of approximately \$377.2 million during the year ended December 31, 2016.
+We invested approximately \$243.4 million during the year ended December 31, 2017.
+The new investments consisted of senior secured loans secured by first liens (\$126.7 million, or 52.0%) or second liens (\$33.5 million, or 13.8%), senior secured notes (\$7.3 million, or 3.0%) and unsecured or subordinated debt securities and equity securities (\$75.9 million, or 31.2%).
+Additionally, we received proceeds from sales, repayments and other exits of approximately \$386.4 million during the year ended December 31, 2017.

 Concentration of our assets in an issuer, industry or sector may present certain risks.
 To the extent that we assume large positions in the securities of a small number of issuers, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
+At December 31, 2017, our portfolio of \$757.9 million (at fair value) consisted of 30 portfolio companies and was invested 53% in senior secured loans, 17% in unsecured or subordinated debt securities, 27% in equity investments and 3% in senior secured notes.
+Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$33.0 million at December 31, 2017.
+Our largest portfolio company investment by value was approximately \$83.1 million and our five largest portfolio company investments by value comprised approximately 33% of our portfolio at December 31, 2017.
 At December 31, 2016, our portfolio of \$931.1 million (at fair value) consisted of 38 portfolio companies and was invested 59% in senior secured loans, 17% in unsecured or subordinated debt securities, 17% in equity investments and 7% in senior secured notes.
 Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$31.8 million at December 31, 2016.
-Our largest portfolio company investment by value was approximately 27% of our portfolio at December 31, 2016.
-At December 31, 2015, our portfolio of \$1,117.0 million (at fair value) consisted of 45 portfolio companies and was invested 68% in senior secured loans, 15% in unsecured or subordinated debt securities, 11% in equity investments and 6% in senior secured notes.
-Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$32.5 million at December 31, 2015.
-Our largest portfolio company investment by value was approximately \$64.7 million and our five largest portfolio company investments by value comprised approximately \$64.7 million and our five largest portfolio company investments by value comprised approximately \$64.7 million and our five largest portfolio company investments by value comprised approximately \$64.7 million and our five largest portfolio company investments by value comprised approximately \$64.7 million at December 31, 2015.
+Our largest portfolio company investment by value was approximately \$87.4 million and our five largest portfolio company investments by value comprised approximately 27% of our portfolio at December 31, 2016.

 In addition, we may, from time to time, invest a substantial portion of our assets in the securities of issuers in any single industry or sector of the economy or in only a few issuers.
 A downturn in an industry or sector in which we are concentrated could have a larger impact on us than on a company that does not concentrate in that particular industry or sector.
-Our Advisor monitors industry and sector uncertainties on an ongoing basis, including substantial regulatory challenges in the healthcare sector, volatility and extensive government regulation in the financial services sector, cyclical risks associated with the overall economy that may affect the consumer products sector, risks related to the costs of raw materials and energy affecting the chemicals sector, cyclicality within the energy sector as a result of fluctuations in commodity prices and demand for, and production of commodities, among various other industry and sector uncertainties due to certain exposures.
-At December 31, 2016, our top three industry concentrations at fair value consisted of Finance (21.1%), Chemicals, Plastics, & Rubber (12.3%) and Services: Business (11.4%).
-At December 31, 2015, our top three industry concentrations at fair value consisted of Healthcare & Pharmaceuticals (12.8%), Consumer Goods: Durable (12.3%) and Chemicals, Plastics, & Rubber (10.9%) (See Note 5).
+Our investment advisor monitors industry and sector uncertainties on an ongoing basis, including substantial regulatory challenges in the healthcare sector, volatility and extensive government regulation in the financial services sector, cyclical risks associated with the overall economy that may affect the consumer products sector, risks related to the costs of raw materials and energy affecting the chemicals sector, cyclicality within the energy sector as a result of fluctuations in commodity prices and demand for, and production of commodities, among various other industry and sector uncertainties due to certain exposures.
+At December 31, 2017, our top three industry concentrations at fair value consisted of Finance (29.5%), Chemicals, Plastics, & Rubber (16.3%) and Services: Business (9.9%).
+At December 31, 2016, our top three industry concentrations at fair value consisted of Finance (21.1%), Chemicals, Plastics, & Rubber (12.3%) and Services: Business (11.4%) (See Note 5 to the consolidated financial statements).